 When you study early childhood education with us you'll benefit from our tutors' wealth of industry knowledge and connections.
 Our tutors are all qualified ECE teachers and are motivated and passionate about the sector.

 Please note: To be a fully qualified early childhood teacher you must have a degree qualification.
-However; the ratio of trained to untrained in ECE has now been changed from 80:20 to 50:50 meaning that our graduates are in a very good position to gain employment in an ECE service.
+However, the ratio of trained to untrained staff, currently 50:50 in some centres, means that our graduates are in a very good position to gain employment in an ECE service.